 EA Sports Predict 2026 World Cup Winner After Four Straight Correct Forecasts

-• EA Sports have predicted the winner of the 2026 World Cup after correctly forecasting the champions of the last four tournaments
+• EA Sports predicted the winner of the 2026 World Cup after correctly forecasting the champions of the last four tournaments

 EA Sports have predicted the winner of the 2026 FIFA World Cup as they attempt to extend their remarkable record of correctly forecasting the champions of each of the last four tournaments.